civicrm/release-management/README.md

     * If there are any subsequent updates, they will increment the third digit (`5.x.1`, `5.x.2`, etc).

 (*For historical planning information from 4.7.x cycles, see [4.7-release-history.md](doc/4.7-release-history.md).*)

+## Timing

+General rules:

+* Months are bounded by the first Wed.
+Thus, development in May 2018 actually lasts from 2-May-18 to 6-Jun-18.
+* Release dates are usually construed in US/Pacific time.
+Thus, a release on 7-Apr-21 in US/Pacific time may be 8-Apr-21 in AU/Eastern time.
+* On a designated *Release Date*, all three main branches (development, RC, stable) will usually be updated on the same day.

+Those are not absolute rules -- exceptions may arise a couple times a year.
+For example:

+* If the first Wed of a month coincides with major holiday (e.g. New Years Day), then it could be moved.
+* If there is an important patch near completion, the new RC could be delayed an extra day.

 ## Philosophy